 And because of the unique typography of the country, these waterfalls have an array of natural designs.
 Some look like a strong rush of water sliding from the soaring elevations of Vietnam, while others have a gentler glide over the terraced plateaus.

-Vietnam’s Famous and Beautiful Waterfalls
+Vietnam’s Famous and Amazing Waterfalls

 For those who are searching too add more natural landmarks to their Vietnamese itinerary, our top waterfalls list will inspire you to go town-hopping throughout Vietnam.
 So, get your drones ready!
 Here are the most fascinating waterfalls in Vietnam, listed in no particular order: